Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Results and discussion

 In this section we consider the optimisation problem posed in Eq.~\eqref{eqn:optim prob I} for maximising the effective Voigt or Reuss bulk modulus subject to a 50\% volume constraint and a constraint on the effective hydrostatic strain coefficient.
 Figure \ref{fig:BVoigt-sample-history} shows an example optimised unit-cell and iteration history for maximising $\bar{B}_\mathrm{Voigt}$ subject to constraints $\operatorname{Vol}(\Omega)=0.5$ and $\bar{d}_h(\Omega)=2.9\times10^{-10}$.
-Unless otherwise stated, all optimised unit-cells are shown with $\phi\leq0$ for the solid phase and $\phi\geq0$ for the void phase.
-The iteration history (Fig.~\ref{fig:BVoigt-sample-history}c) shows that the optimiser converges after roughly 180 iterations and the objective and constraint histories are fairly smooth even under topological changes.
+All optimised unit-cells are shown with $\phi\leq0$ for the solid phase and $\phi\geq0$ for the void phase.
+The iteration history (Figure~\ref{fig:BVoigt-sample-history}c) shows that the optimiser converges after roughly 180 iterations and the objective and constraint histories are fairly smooth even under topological changes.
 As expected, we do not observe large regions of intermediate densities owing to use of the level-set method.

-Figure \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh} show the resulting effective Voigt and Reuss bulk modulus, respectively, for unit cells that are optimised for either effective measure of bulk modulus.
+Figures \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh} show the resulting effective Voigt and Reuss bulk modulus, respectively, for unit cells that are optimised for either effective measure of bulk modulus.
 We plot these results for different values of required effective hydrostatic strain coefficient and show the resulting solid phase of the unit cells.

-Figure \ref{fig:Bboth-foms} visualises the effective hydrostatic strain coefficient, effective voltage constant, and effective electromechanical coupling, along with the corresponding values of Voigt and Reuss bulk modulus, for the optimised unit cells in Figure \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh}.
+Figure \ref{fig:Bboth-foms} visualises the effective hydrostatic strain coefficient, effective voltage constant, and effective electromechanical coupling, along with the corresponding values of Voigt and Reuss bulk modulus, for the optimised unit cells in Figures \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh}.